Nabao Lake

-Nabao Lake (Lawa ng Nabao) is a 38 ha ecotourism site situated in Kalikasan Village, Barangay Santa Rita, adjacent to Barangay San Carlos in the Municipality of Cabiao, Nueva Ecija, Philippines along Jose Abad Santos Avenue.
+Nabao Lake (Lawa ng Nabao) is a 38 ha oxbow lake and ecotourism site located in Barangay Santa Rita in the municipality of Cabiao, Nueva Ecija, Philippines, along Jose Abad Santos Avenue.

-The lake is situated near Mount Arayat, which is in a nature park.
-A 210-meter portion of the lake is used for several restaurants, food, handicraft stalls, souvenir shops, guest rooms, a zipline, and a hanging bridge in the center of the lake.
-It used to be an active fishing site.
+The lake is located near Mount Arayat, which lies within a nature park.
+A 210-meter portion of the lake area is occupied by several restaurants, food and handicraft stalls, souvenir shops, guest rooms, a zipline, and a hanging bridge at the center of the lake.
+It was formerly an active fishing site.

-The oxbow lake is an ecosystem shaped like an inverted.
-"C", it was once part of the Pampanga River until a flood control dike separated it therefrom.
-The PHP105-million project of Mayor Ramil B. Rivera features, among others, a view deck, gazebo and a “batalan sa lawa.
-It is home to fauna like the Bighead carp (Hypophthalmichthys nobilis) or "Imelda fish", the Asian swamp eel, tilapia and mudfish.
-The lake's 20-M Eco-Tourism Park became the focus of the Paistimika Festival highlighting the town’s 167th foundation anniversary.
+The lake was once part of the Pampanga River until a flood-control dike separated it, isolating it and forming an oxbow lake shaped like an inverted "C".
+The ₱105-million project initiated under Mayor Ramil B. Rivera features, among others, a view deck, gazebo, and a batalan sa lawa.
+The lake is home to fauna such as the Bighead carp (Hypophthalmichthys nobilis), locally known as the "Imelda fish", the Asian swamp eel, tilapia, and mudfish.
+The lake's ₱20-million Eco-Tourism Park became the focal point of the Paistimika Festival, highlighting the town's 167th foundation anniversary.

-The groundbreaking ceremony was held on September 12, 2018 and inauguration thereof was on December 18, 2020.
-The place is pegged as the first floating market-park in the province of Nueva Ecija.
+The groundbreaking ceremony was held on September 12, 2018, and its inauguration took place on December 18, 2020.
+The site is promoted as the first floating market park in the province of Nueva Ecija.

-The lake is categorized as hypereutrophic (TSI 60–100, having the highest amount of biological productivity, "poor" water quality) based upon low Secchi disk visibility reading.
-It is classified as suitable for use under Class B (recreational) and Class C (propagation of fish and other aquatic resources).
-The lake is subject of the Wetland conservation and Community development by the Society for the Conservation of Philippine Wetlands, Inc.
+The lake is categorized as hypereutrophic (TSI 60–100), indicating very high biological productivity and poor water quality based on low Secchi disk visibility readings.
+It is classified as suitable for Class B (recreational) and Class C (propagation of fish and other aquatic resources) uses.
+The lake is also the subject of wetland conservation and community development initiatives by the Society for the Conservation of Philippine Wetlands, Inc.